snowdriftcoop/snowdrift/BUILD.md

 #### Adding and updating Sass files

-There are two Sass file extensions currently supported by the modified shakespeare-sass package: `.sass` and `.silius`.
+We currently use the [Sass] language extension for authoring stylesheets, which are then compiled into CSS with shakespeare-sass.
+There are two main Sass file extensions currently supported by the modified shakespeare-sass package:
+`.sass` and `.silius`.
 Use `.silius` when the file contains Haskell splices, and `.sass` for Sass-only files for faster compiling.
+(While shakespeare-sass also recognizes the SCSS style with the `.scss` extension, the indented syntax is preferred for conciseness.)

 After editing a `.sass` file, touch the handler file that uses it for the changes to register, for example: